dhoeben/esp32-opentherm/README.md

 ### 🏠 OpenTherm Gateway (ESPHome + ESP32)
 This project is still a work in progress and will implements a **fully native OpenTherm Gateway** using an **ESP32-S3** and ESPHome.
 It acts as a modern, reliable, and flexible interface between your boiler and Home Assistant — featuring full OpenTherm communication, diagnostics, and web-accessible emergency controls.

+### ⬇️ Installation
+1) Download latest release
+2) Use vscode or flash tool to create firmware
+3) Flash to your ESP device
+4) Connect ESP device to Opentherm Interface Circuit
+5) Connect Opentherm Interface Circuit to boiler OT+/-

 ### 🚀 Features
 - Full OpenTherm Protocol Support
 - Integrated Home Assistant Support
 - Emergency Mode (Offline Control)